December 31st

 Associations in life make all the difference!

 When parents look for a groom for their daughter, they look for a family with a good lineage.
-Although they may lack in possessions, the parents believe that their daughter will live happily among people with good ethical values.
+Even if they lack possessions, the parents believe their daughter will live happily among people with good ethical values.

-Children should be well educated.
-Even if the parents fall short in accumulating wealth and properties for their children, their life will be set if they are endowed with vidyā.
-Nothing is more important than giving a good value-based education to our children in today's world.
+All children should be well educated.
+By chance, if the parents fall short in accumulating wealth and properties for their children, their lives will still be set, if they are endowed with vidyā.
+Nothing is more important than giving a good value-based education to our children.

 Loved ones should always be kept on the path of virtue.
 Proper guidance to live their lives on the path of dharma is the best gift one can give to their near and dear ones!